The Lord of the Rings: The Rings of Power: Design

+Illustrator John Howe was one of several creatives who returned from Peter Jackson's Middle-earth films to work on The Rings of Power.
+Although the series is not connected to the films, the showrunners intended for it to be visually consistent with them.

 Illustrator John Howe, one of the main conceptual designers on the film trilogies, returned to work on the series.
 He said in August 2019 that it would remain faithful to the films' designs.
 In August 2022, Amazon explained that the deal with Tolkien's estate required the company to keep the series distinct from Jackson's films, though the showrunners still intended for it to be visually consistent with them.
 Also returning from Jackson's films to work on the series were costume designer Kate Hawley and special effects company Wētā Workshop.
 Wētā provided props, weapons, and prosthetics for the first season.

 Rick Heinrichs was initially announced as production designer, but was soon replaced by Ramsey Avery.
 The showrunners gave Avery several "guideposts" when he joined the series: they wanted the series to feel like a real world that the characters lived in rather than a fantasy world; as many of the sets needed to be built for real as possible, using visual effects only when necessary; the audience should be able to easily identify the different cultures of Middle-earth; and the series had to be true to Tolkien.
 A "war room" was assembled where the design language for each culture was defined.
 The series' designs reflect that it is set thousands of years earlier than the films and depicts a "golden age" of Middle-earth.
 Avery and Hawley did not return for the second season.
 They were replaced by Kristian Milsted and Luca Mosca, respectively.